torquebox/torquebox.org/news/2011-01-07-clustered-tasks.md

 Try it a few times, actually.
 Each time try changing the number of seconds the task should sleep (the number at the end of the URL).
-Notice how both the web requests (because we're not saving our cookies) and the tasks are distributed across each node.
+Notice how both the web requests (because we're not saving our cookies) and the tasks are load-balanced across the cluster.
+The node responding to the web request may or may not be the one executing the task.
 Neat, right?

 I should point out that background processing in TorqueBox has no dependency on clustering whatsoever.
 It works whether you cluster or